-- Storage – Teh amount of space is potentially unlimited, since you can choose between different plans and disks space amount, and upgrade them anytime you want.
+- Storage – The amount of space is potentially unlimited since you can choose between different plans and disk space amounts, and upgrade them anytime you want.

-- Costs – Initial costs are very low, since you can usually start even with free plans and you don’t have to take care about maintenance costs.
+- Costs – Initial costs are very low since you can usually start even with free plans and you don’t have to take care of maintenance costs.

-- Speed – Cloud backup is for sure more time consuming than local one, because it depends on your internet speed for uploading, managing and using data.
+- Speed – Cloud backup is for sure more time-consuming than a local one, because it depends on your internet speed for uploading, managing, and using data.

-- Data Security – You can still be vulnerable to external intrusions or attacks and you can’t manage all the security directly by yourself since a part is managed by third party company.
+- Data Security – You can still be vulnerable to external intrusions or attacks and you can’t manage all the security directly by yourself since a part is managed by a third-party company.
 However, attention to this aspect is steadily increasing and more effective security measures are being implemented.

-- Costs – Even if initial costs are very low, when you are going to upgrade plans or disks space you will have to pay more.
+- Costs – Even if initial costs are very low, when you are going to upgrade plans or disk space you will have to pay more.

 Zextras Backup Solutions

-If you want to learn more, I suggest you to read our blog article about Zextras Backup, where you can better understand how it works, the different possibilities and the advantages you can have using them.
+If you want to learn more, I suggest you read our blog article about Zextras Backup, where you can better understand how it works, the different possibilities, and the advantages you can have using them.

 If you want to try Zextras Solutions, you can start your Zextras Suite 30 days trial today!